A Stochastic Reconstruction Theorem on Rectangular Increments with an Application to a Mixed Hyperbolic SPDE: Introduction

 are the Walsh integrals, where $\theta$ decides over which variables we integrate $Y$.
 For $i\notin\theta$, $Y$ gets evaluated at the ``frozen'' point $x_i$.
 This also links \eqref{eq:reconstruction,estimate} to rectangular increments, as in the above example

-is the integral over the rectangular increments of $Y$ for all $\theta\subset\{1,2\}$. \end{remark} \begin{remark} It should be noted that the proof of the stochastic reconstruction theorem is closer to the original proof of Martin Hairer than the later improvements \cite{zambotti2020,Broux2023,ZorinKranich}.
+is the integral over the rectangular increments of $Y$ for all $\theta\subset\{1,2\}$. \end{remark} \begin{remark} It should be noted that the proof of the stochastic reconstruction theorem is closer to the original proof of Martin Hairer than the later improvements \cite{zambotti2020,Broux2023,ZorinKranich2022}.
 This is because Martin Hairer's proof is based on wavelet approximations, which approximate the target distribution $f$ with the sum

 where $\phi^\fn_\fy$ is a Daubechies-wavelet and $\Delta_\fn$ is an increasingly fine mesh over $\bR^d$, see Section \ref{sec:preliminaries}.
-This particular structure allows to treat the convergence of these sums in the same way as \cite{le2020} by using a proper estimate on sum via a generalized BDG inequality, see Lemma \ref{lem:multiparameterBDG}.
-Moreover, wavelets also play an important role when we want to integrate the reconstruction to obtain a proper random field (see Proposition \ref{prop:h}). \end{remark} Coming back again to dimension one, the possibility of multiplying a Brownian motion with a deterministic distribution via stochastic sewing was one of the inspiring principles to develop in \cite{Friz_Le_Hocquet21} a complete theory of rough stochastic differential equations of the form
+This particular structure allows to treat the convergence of these sums in the same way as \cite{le2020} by using a proper estimate on sums via a generalized BDG inequality, see Lemma \ref{lem:multiparameterBDG}.
+Moreover, wavelets also play an important role when we want to integrate the reconstruction to obtain a proper random field (see Proposition \ref{prop:h}). \end{remark}

-with $W$ a Brownian motion, $\mathbf{X}= (X, \mathbb X)$ a H\"older rough path and the data $b,\sigma, f$ are taken significantly less regular than the purely deterministic theory of rough differential equation, see \cite{Friz2020course}.
-In the same way, we will use the obtained stochastic reconstruction theorem to analyze this new type of mixed non-linear SPDEs